Dr. Catherine L. Cook, MD, MSc., CCFP, FCFP

 By Dr. Catherine L. Cook, Associate Dean, First Nations, Metis and Inuit Health

-When asked why First Nations, Metis and Inuit Health is a priority for the Faculty of Medicine one has only to reflect on the historical and contemporary issues in health service delivery and health issues for our Indigenous Peoples.
-Those issues that have resulted in a health care system that is challenged by inequities in access to education and to health services, by a recognition that the Indigenous Peoples of Canada are challenged by a health status that is not at the same level as other Canadians, and the recognition that as a Faculty responsible for training our health care providers, we have a social responsibility to ensure that our medical learners have an awareness of those issues and the actions to address those issues that will make a difference.
+When asked why First Nations, Metis and Inuit Health is a priority for the College of Medicine one has only to reflect on the historical and contemporary issues in health service delivery and health issues for our Indigenous Peoples.
+Those issues that have resulted in a health care system that is challenged by inequities in access to education and to health services, by a recognition that the Indigenous Peoples of Canada are challenged by a health status that is not at the same level as other Canadians, and the recognition that as a College responsible for training our health care providers, we have a social responsibility to ensure that our medical learners have an awareness of those issues and the actions to address those issues that will make a difference.

 The relevance of culture and equity in health service delivery are important determinants in the provision of quality care and patient safety within our health system, and as physicians, we have an ability to make a difference in those areas for Indigenous Peoples.

-A priority for the Faculty, through the efforts of the Department of Community Health Sciences, Section of First Nations, Metis and Inuit Health, is to take a leadership role in partnering with First Nations, Metis and Inuit communities to achieve the vision of contributing to optimal health and well-being of First Nations, Metis and Inuit Peoples in the context of Indigenous self-determination.
+A priority for the College, through the efforts of the Department of Community Health Sciences, Section of First Nations, Metis and Inuit Health, is to take a leadership role in partnering with First Nations, Metis and Inuit communities to achieve the vision of contributing to optimal health and well-being of First Nations, Metis and Inuit Peoples in the context of Indigenous self-determination.
 (Strategic Framework for Section of First Nations, Metis and Inuit Health - link pending)

 Community engagement is a key strategic direction for the university that is in keeping with the expectations of Indigenous communities and a strategic direction for the Section.
 It will focus on building meaningful partnerships and relationships for community level engagement in the planning for health services, for education and training and for research activity.
 Faculty and community engagement activities will highlight opportunities for professional services, education and training, and research services that raise awareness of the priorities for Indigenous communities.